skywolf829/NeuralStreamFunction/README.md

 ```

 Creating the environment will take a while.
 It took our windows machine roughly 1 hour to create the environment.
-Next, navigate to https://pytorch.org/get-started/locally/ to install pytorch on your machine.
+Next, navigate to https://pytorch.org/get-started/locally/ and follow instructions to install pytorch.

 For instance:
 ```